Set Up Version Control

 4. Click Connect.

-5. Follow the VCS prompts to establish a connection between AppOps Release and your VCS for your Salesforce user.
+5. Follow the VCS prompts to establish a connection between Release and your VCS for your Salesforce user.

 6. In the Repository list retrieved from the VCS, select the repository to use for version control.